-If you have a joint current account, you'll need permission from the people you hold it with before you switch.
+If you have a joint current account, you'll need permission from any other account holders before you switch.

-Before you switch your current account you'll need to check you meet the eligibility criteria for the current account you're interested in.
+Start by checking you meet the eligibility criteria for the current account you're interested in.
 This may vary from bank to bank.
-For example, you may need to pay in a minimum amount of money each month or set up a minimum number of Direct Debits.
+For example, you may need to pay in a minimum amount of money each month.

-Switching current accounts takes seven working days.
-You can choose the date you'd like the switch to be made.
+Switching current accounts takes 7 working days and you can choose the date you'd like the switch to be made.

 Tell your bank or building society you want to switch using the Current Account Switch Guarantee.
-They'll take care of everything from there, making sure your balance, plus all your incoming payments (such as your salary) and outgoing payments (such as Direct Debits, standing orders and bill payments) are switched to your new account.
+They'll take care of everything from there and make sure the following are switched to your new account:

 You can use your old account as usual, but don't set up any new Direct Debits or standing orders from your old account.

-You can make what's called a partial switch to a new current account, but this isn't covered by the Current Account Switch Guarantee and takes longer than 7 days.
-You'll need to arrange for credit payments to be transferred in to your new account.
+You can make what's called a partial switch to a new current account, but this isn't covered by the Current Account Switch Guarantee.
+It also takes longer than 7 working days.
+You'll need to arrange for credit payments to be transferred into your new account.

 Keep in mind - if you do a partial switch, you may not get some of the incentives that are being offered by your new bank.